DIFFRENCE BETWEEN PLS-INTEGER,

 PL/SQL procedure successfully completed.

-As expected the errors were trapped.
+SQL>As expected the errors were trapped.
 If we query the table we can see that 98 rows were inserted correctly.

 SELECT COUNT(*)